unicef-drp/GeoSight-OS/docs/src/developer/documentation/index.md

 Please follow these conventions when writing your documentation:

 1. Write file names in all lower case, with hyphens separating words (no spaces). e.g. ``important-file.md`` not ``Important File.md`` or other deviations.
-2. Place the image files in the `img` directory adjacent to your content.
+2. Place the image files in the `img` folder adjacent to your content.
 3. Do not abbreviate any words in file names - but try to use terse, descriptive names.
-4. Place your content into the appropriate place as outline in the structure above.
+4. Place your content into the appropriate place as outlined in the structure above.
-5. Each file should only one level one heading e.g. ``# Page title``
+5. Each file should only contain one level-one heading e.g. ``# Page title``
 6. Headings and subheadings should be written as a terse phrase starting with a capital letter and subsequent words in lower case unless they are proper nouns.
 Do not place a colon after the heading.
 7. Use unicode number markers to reference numbers in images e.g. 1️⃣
 8. Every heading / subheading should have a single line underneath it summarising the content that will follow.
 This sentence will be used in the help center in the application to give the user a reference point for the text that will follow.
 It also makes the help text more consistent and readable.
-9. For every section that images, the first image will be used as the thumbnail if the heading is referenced from the application.
+9. For every section that contains images, the first image will be used as the thumbnail if the heading is referenced from the application.

 ## Contributing to the documentation

-:pencil2: Note: The repo name in the images below is blurred out, you should work against the GeoSight-OS repository when following these notes.
+:pencil2: **Note:** *The repo name in the images below is blurred out, you should work against the GeoSight-OS repository when following these notes.*
+:pencil2: *Additionally **read** the text part of the instructions, **do not** just use the images as pictorial instructions!*

 To start adding to the documentation navigate to the [home page](https://github.com/unicef-drp/GeoSight-OS) of the repository.